 Pricing and Marketing Strategies for Banking Services

 To stay profitable, the big four banks implement a ruthlessly competitive pricing strategy to increase and retain profits.
 It’s also a completely uncommercial and uncompetitive banking pricing strategy set up to discourage innovation around price and customers.

-As the ubiquitous Australian adage taught to our kids every day by childcare, schools and at home goes.
+As the ubiquitous Australian adage taught our kids every day at childcare, schools and at home goes:

 “We get what we get, and we don’t get upset.”

 Customers know full well that they’re not going to get what they want and get charged for the privilege.